jayzrc/mcef-fabric-example-mod/README.md

 See the BasicBrowser and ExampleModClient class for how to create a web browser.

 See the build.gradle file for how to add MCEF as a dependency to your project.

-You have to put `mcef-fabric-2.0.1-1.20.1.jar` in `run/mods` while running in a development environment!